 It’s often assumed that families without books lack interest in reading.
 But that is not necessarily the case.
 “When poor people, even those at low literacy levels, have a little extra money, they will buy inexpensive books,” explains Susan B. Neuman, a professor at the University of Michigan, who specializes in early literacy development and co-authored the study in Philadelphia.
 “But some families have so little disposable income, they can’t afford any books.”
 This is bad news for their kids.
 Around the world, one thing that has been shown to be a consistently powerful predictor of academic achievement is a home library.
 [1]

 Title 1 is the nation’s oldest and largest federally funded program, according to the U.S. Department of Education.
-Annually, it provides over $14 million dollars to school systems across the country for students at risk of failure and living at or near poverty.
+Annually, it provides over $16 billion dollars to school systems across the country for students at risk of failure and living at or near poverty.
 The purpose of Title 1 funding, “is to ensure that all children have a fair, equal, and significant opportunity to obtain a high quality education and reach, at minimum, proficiency on challenging state academic achievement standards and state academic assessments.”

 Many Title I schools are in low-income neighborhoods and often lack county or public libraries and other services to support literacy and reading development.
 And poor families may not have the income to purchase books like middle class or wealthy class families might have.